-REM^{TM} is a cloud-based system that leverages the broad installed-base of REM^{TM} -equipped vehicles to build Mobileye Roadbook[TM], our crowd-sourced, high-definition maps of roads from around the world.
-Our REM[TM] mapping system harvests Road Segment Data from millions of vehicles in small packets that have been launched by our partner OEMs since 2018 that are equipped with our EyeO[®]4Mid and above SoCs. and special processing software that extracts only the relevant information that is necessary to support increasing levels of ADAS and autonomous driving.
+REM[TM] is a cloud-based system that leverages the broad installed-base of REM[TM]-equipped vehicles to build Mobileye Roadbook[TM], our crowd-sourced, high-definition maps of roads from around the world.
+Our REM[TM] mapping system harvests Road Segment Data from millions of vehicles in small packets that have been launched by our partner OEMs since 2018 that are equipped with our EyeQ[®]4Mid and above SoCs, and special processing software that extracts only the relevant information that is necessary to support increasing levels of ADAS and autonomous driving.
 The Road Segment Data is uploaded to the cloud where our software automatically creates and updates a detailed and accurate model of the road.
 Our REM mapping system seamlessly creates high-precision AV maps in the cloud at centimeter detail, which are then delivered to the edge to provide vehicles with real-time intelligence, including situational awareness, context, and foresight.
-Mobileye RoadbookTM was designed to provide the driving solution with a preaggregated representation of relevant static and slowly changing elements of the environment (road geometry, boundaries, and semantics) and temporary events such as construction zones and road debris, at a high refresh rate.
+Mobileye Roadbook[TM] was designed to provide the driving solution with a preaggregated representation of relevant static and slowly changing elements of the environment (road geometry, boundaries, and semantics) and temporary events such as construction zones and road debris, at a high refresh rate.
 As of July 2, 2022, we had collected 8.6 billion miles of road data from, based on our estimates, approximately 1.5 million REM[TM]-enabled vehicles worldwide, and were analyzing up to 43 million miles of road data per day, with the size of the REM[TM]-enabled fleet increasing daily.
-For comparison, the total length of paved roads in the United States, European Union, India, and China combined is less than 15 million miles.
+Over the last six months alone, we estimate that the data we have accumulated covers over 90% and 80% of the approximately 0.8 million miles of motorway, trunk, and primary road types in each of the United States and Europe, respectively.
+This data enables us to create robust high definition maps to support solutions across the product spectrum from cloud-enhanced ADAS to Mobileye SuperVision Lite $^{^{TM}}$ and Mobileye SuperVision $^{^{TM}}$ to Mobileye Drive $^{^{TM}}$ and Mobileye Chauffeur $^{^{TM}}$.

-Mobileye's REM[TM] Mapping
+Mobileye's REMTM Mapping